icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

    A lay summary describes your research project using lay language for the general public.
 It should describe the objectives and methodology of your research project as well as how the controlled data you wish to access from the ICGC will be used.
 Please ensure to mention **ICGC Controlled Data** in your lay summary.

-7. **How can I add/remove collaborators from my approved application?**
+7. **How can I add/remove Collaborators from my approved application?**

-   When you have collaborators listed on your application, you will see them listed within the Section C table.
+   When you have Collaborators listed on your application, you will see them listed within the Section C table.
-   * To add a new collaborator, click the **Add a Collaborator** button above the table and fill out all of the required fields in the form.
-When you add a collaborator to an approved application, they will automatically be granted access and will receive an email notification with instructions.
+   * To add a new Collaborator, click the **Add a Collaborator** button above the table and fill out all of the required fields in the form.
+When you add a Collaborator to an approved application, they will automatically be granted access and will receive an email notification with instructions.
-   * To remove a collaborator, click the **garbage can** icon associated with that collaborator and confirm this action.
+   * To remove a Collaborator, click the **garbage can** icon associated with that Collaborator and confirm this action.

 8. **Can I include authorized personnel and students from other institutions?**

    All authorized students and personnel must be employed by your institution, as the institutional representative signs the Data Access Agreement on behalf of all the employees and students of the institution.
-Should you wish to share the ICGC Controlled Data with an external collaborator, they must complete a separate Application for Access to the ICGC Controlled Data.
+Should you wish to share the ICGC Controlled Data with an external Collaborator, they must complete a separate Application for Access to the ICGC Controlled Data.

 9. **How do I submit an access request on a collaborative project?**